abevoelker/blog/source/_posts/2012-07-10-final-ode-to-openedge-abl-part-2-ruby-makes-rest-easy.markdown

 ## Setup

-I am going to assume that you are following along from [part 1][1] and have already installed JRuby using rvm.
-If so, let's install a newer version of JRuby and create a new gemset for this demo:
+I am going to assume that you are following along from [part 1][1] and have already installed JRuby using rvm (if not, go back and do so).
+Let's proceed by installing a newer version of JRuby and creating a fresh gemset to namespace our gems for this demo:

     rvm install jruby-1.7.0.preview1
     rvm use --create jruby-1.7.0.preview1@openedge-sinatra